fcm742-01/gitTutorial/README.md

 # Create a directory<a id="sec-11"></a>

+If you listed the files in the homework1 directory, you should see that there is a directory called students.
+You should change directories into it by typing:

+    cd students

 Create a directory with your first and last name from the command line:

 `mkdir <firstName_LastName>`